sunilabrahamindia/sunilabraham/media/this-is-all-india-radia-outlook-india.md

 ---
 layout: default
 title: "This Is All India Radia"
-description: "Debarshi Dasgupta examines how mainstream Indian media avoided coverage of the Niira Radia tapes scandal whilst the internet kept the story alive through blogs, social media, and online forums."
+description: "An Outlook India article examining how mainstream media avoided coverage of the Niira Radia tapes scandal whilst the internet kept the story alive through blogs, social media, and forums."
 categories: [Media mentions]
 date: 2010-11-27
 authors: ["Debarshi Dasgupta"]